tomjoht/documentation-theme-jekyll-next-version/index.md

 layout: default
 ---

-The Jekyll documentation theme is [here](https://github.com/tomjohnson1492/documentation-theme-jekyll).
-I'm working on a next version that will hopefully make a host of improvements.
-Once finished, the new version will move into the other repo.
+I'm working on a new version of the Jekyll documentation theme here.
+This theme is currently under development.
+If you want to start using the previous theme, see [this repo](https://github.com/tomjohnson1492/documentation-theme-jekyll).

+I'm targeting the end of the year to finish this new version.